 Food in the Sahakari Spicefarm restaurant was tasting fine.
 There were a few fans in the restaurant cooling the customers during the hot tropical days of February.
 Overall I would give four stars out of five for this restaurant, since the surroundings were so tropically charming.

-Helsinki is well-known as a clean uncrowded city with a close distance to sea and nature.
+Helsinki is well-known as a clean and uncrowded city with a close distance to the sea and nature.

-Seurasaari is one of its islands offering lots of natural beauty especially during summertime.
-For a birdwatcher and a naturelover it is a pearl, within a short bus trip from the Helsinki centre.
+Seurasaari is one of Helsinki’s islands offering lots of natural beauty especially during summertime.
+For a birdwatcher and a naturelover it is a pearl, within a short bus trip from the center of Helsinki.
 Seurasaari is a free experience except during Midsummer festivals in June.